 Is it a requirement?

 It depends on the territory covered.
-A transportation company whose trucks remain within Canada’s borders is not yet required to equip its fleet with an electronic logbook system, at least not at the moment.
-However, the requirement will eventually be instituted.
-In the United States, a new regulation came into effect on December 18, 2017, for trucks over 10,001 pounds, or 4536 kg, with only a few exceptions.
-Starting in December 2019, Canada will follow suit.
+As of June 12th 2021, it will be mandatory in Canada for transportation companies to equip their fleet with an electronic logbook system.
+In the United States, a regulation came into effect on December 18th 2017, for trucks over 10,001 pounds, or 4536 kg, with only a few exceptions.
+The Canadian and U.S. regulations are similar, one significant difference is that in Canada, the logbook has to be certified by a third party.

 Electronic logbooks, also called e-logs, were initially designed to ensure driver safety.
 Indeed, they are work tools designed to prevent accidents that sometimes occur when a truck driver drives too long in a bid to meet a tight deadline and forgets to rest between two trips or during a long-distance journey.
 It also allows a driver to be “legal” since they must strictly follow the indications regarding driving time and rest.
 As a result, roadside checks will be less stressful for them than with paper logs since controllers know that it is impossible to alter electronically recorded data.